neherlab/genome-assembly/README.md

    -resume
 ```

+Nb: if the computational node has no access to the internet, `medaka` could fail because it cannot download the appropriate model `r941_min_high_g360`.
+In this case on the login node, where internet is available, one must manually (only once) download the model.
+This can be done in the following two steps:

+1. Activate the conda environment for `medaka`.
+The environment is created by nextflow and stored in the `work/conda` folder.
+One can retrieve its location also by running `conda env list`.
+2. Once the corresponding conda environment is activated, the model can be installed by running `medaka tools download_models --models r941_min_high_g360`

 ## Folder structure

 This is the general idea for the directory structure of the project.
 Before running the first workflow (or while running it if `set_watcher` is set to true) data should be placed inside the `run_name/input` folder.